 With the right care, your down jacket and sleeping bag can last for years and years.
-Here's how to wash, dry (the complicated bit) and care for your down jackets and sleeping bags:
+Here's how to wash, dry and care for your down jackets and sleeping bags:

 Down Laundry FAQs

 - How often do you need to wash your down sleeping bag or jacket?

 - How to wash your down jacket or sleeping bag

 - How to dry your down jacket or sleeping bag

 - How to care for your down equipment

 Definitely, yes!
 Down gear that's looked after performs better for longer.
 A little bit of effort in the short term will keep you warmer in the long term.